About the course

 This is the core course for this MSt, and introduces students to key texts and current debates on the literature and cultural history of the period.
 It is intended both to help students find their feet as they begin advanced literary study, and to allow them to sample discussions taking place at the cutting edge of the field.
 It is formally non-assessed but compulsory.

 Each seminar of this course is led by a different scholar with expertise in the area being discussed, ensuring your exposure to a wide range of texts and approaches.
-Recent sessions include: ‘Drama on Stage and Page’, ‘Meddling with Allegory’ and ‘Early Modern Violence’.
+Recent sessions include: ‘Meddling with Allegory’, ‘Travel, Race, Power’, and ‘The Female Signature’.

 B. Core course: Bibliography, Theories of Text, History of the Book, Manuscript Studies